Global Fukaya category I: Introduction

 \section{Introduction}

 Smooth fibrations over a Lorentz 4-manifold with fiber a Calabi-Yau 6-fold are a model for the physical background in string theory.
-This suggests that there maybe some string theory linked mathematical invariants of such a fibration.
-Indeed when the structure group of $M \hookrightarrow P \to X$ can be reduced to the group of Hamiltonian symplectomorphisms of $M$, in which case $P$ is called a Hamiltonian fibration, there are a couple of simple invariants of such a fibration based on Floer-Gromov-Witten theory.
-For example the Seidel representation \cite{citeSeidel$pi_1$ofsymplecticautomorphismgroupsandinvertiblesinquantumhomologyrings}, and the related quantum characteristic classes of the author \cite{citeSavelyevQuantumcharacteristicclassesandtheHofermetric.}, related invariants are also proposed by Hutchings \cite{citeHutchingsFloerhomologyoffamilies.I.}.
-Even earlier there is work on parametric Gromov-Witten invariants of Hamiltonian fibrations by Le-Ono \cite{citeLeOnoParametrizedGromov-Witteninvariantsandtopologyofsymplectomorphismgroups.}.
-At the same time, Costello's theorem \cite{citeCostelloTopologicalconformalfieldtheoriesandCalabi-Yaucategories.} on reconstruction of topological conformal field theories from Calabi-Yau $A _{\infty}$ categories suggested that the above invariants must have a similar reconstruction principle.
-There is also a much more general approach to this reconstruction via the so called Cobordism Hypothesis of Baez-Dolan, the whose proof appears in Lurie's \cite{citeLurieOntheclassificationoftopologicalfieldtheories}.
+This suggests that there may be some string theory linked mathematical invariants of such a fibration.
+Indeed, when the structure group of $M \hookrightarrow P \to X$ can be reduced to the group of Hamiltonian symplectomorphisms of $M$, (with its $C ^{\infty}$ topology) in which case $P$ is called a \emph{Hamiltonian fibration}, there are a couple of basic invariants of such a fibration based on Floer-Gromov-Witten theory.
+One such example is the Seidel representation \cite{citeSeidelpi1ofsymplecticautomorphismgroupsandinvertiblesinquantumhomologyrings} and the related quantum characteristic classes of the author \cite{citeSavelyevQuantumcharacteristicclassesandtheHofermetric}.
+Related invariants are also proposed by Hutchings \cite{citeHutchingsFloerhomologyoffamilies.I}.
+Even earlier there is work on parametric Gromov-Witten invariants of Hamiltonian fibrations by Le-Ono \cite{citeLeOnoParametrizedGromov-Witteninvariantsandtopologyofsymplectomorphismgroups} and Olga Buse \cite{citeOlgaBuse}.
+At the same time, Costello's theorem \cite{citeCostelloTopologicalconformalfieldtheoriesandCalabi-Yaucategories} on reconstruction of topological conformal field theories from Calabi-Yau $A _{\infty}$ categories suggests that the above invariants must have a similar reconstruction principle.

-In our case the idea is simply that associated to a Hamiltonian fibration there should be a functor from the infinity path groupoid $X$ into an appropriate $\infty$-groupoid of $A _{\infty} $ categories, from which the other invariants can be reconstructed, via a version of Toen's derived Morita theory, \cite{citeToenThehomotopytheoryofdg-categoriesandderivedMoritatheory.}.
+For a given Hamiltonian fibration $P$ as above, the $A _{\infty} $ Fukaya categories of the fibers fit into a ``family'', although exactly what this ``family'' should mean is a non-trivial problem by itself, since we must somehow remember the continuity of $P$.
+Then our basic idea is that associated to a Hamiltonian fibration there should be a classifying map from $X$ into an appropriate ``classifying'' space of $A _{\infty} $ categories, from which the other invariants can be reconstructed via a version of Toen's derived Morita theory, This can also be understood to say that $Ham (M , \omega) $ naturally (continuously) acts on $Fuk (M) $, verifying in one sense a conjecture of Teleman.
+We say more on this in Section \ref{sectionHochschild}.